alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 usually two or three years.
 Their brains are furiously creating new concepts before that time, but there will be no reminiscence of how they were created.
+Our innermost concepts are deeply influenced by these primordial concepts and relations: after all, a relation is stronger when just created, even though it is later molded by a thousand experiences.
+It is easier to remember the first kiss than all those that follow them.
+But unfortunately no recollection is kept for these first years.

+When we find a subconscious relation we tend to justify it using conscious means.
+This is just how the mind works: it creates concepts to refine other concepts.
+It can even create stories from patchy recollections.

 ### Behavior